lostleaf/mcpc15/README.md

-# mcpc15
+# CoolWildCats NU – ACM-ICPC 2015 Mid-Central Regional Solutions

-Code for ACM-ICPC 2015 Mid-Central USA Regional Contest
+This repository contains our team’s solutions to the **ACM-ICPC 2015 Mid-Central USA Regional Contest**.

-Our team got **Rank4** in this contest!

-CHEERS!
+Our team, **CoolWildCats**, represented **Northwestern University (NU)** and achieved **4th place overall** in the contest.

+---
+*Developed with passion and teamwork – CoolWildCats, ACM-ICPC 2015*